Braun Logo

 Braun logos have been associated with black and white shades for 100 years.
 After various experiments and combinations, the owners finally settled on a charcoal-black color.

-• White – demonstrated innovation.
+• White demonstrated innovation.
 The founder implemented leading industry developments in production.
-The color indicated the principle of radio operation: radio waves spread through the air.
+The color indicates the principle of radio operation: radio waves spread through the air.

-• Black – an expression of strength and stability, as well as the color of the plastic products.
+• Black expresses strength, stability, and the color of plastic products.

-The transition from white to dark shades indicates the power and maturation of the brand—transformation into a giant that has defeated its competitors.
+The transition from white to dark shades indicates the brand’s power and maturation—transforming into a giant that has defeated its competitors.

 The font resembles Neubau Grotesque Bold.
 Bold glyphs speak of expansion to other continents, a wide assortment, and large sales volumes.
 The use of capital letters reinforces the impression.